mufflyt/Opioid_Medicare_D_2014/README.md

 # Opioid_Medicare_D_2014

+Ridge_and_HeatMap.R - Creates the images.
+ReportFromDB.Rmd - Creates the code needed.

+This was the original read.me from Dr. Jenny Listman:
 Explore and visualize data on Opioid prescriptions covered by Medicare part D in 2014, by MD, State, Zip.
 Data set includes, per MD, total number of prescriptions & number of opiate prescriptions.

 Read a blog post with a summary of results focusing on Dentist prescribers [here](https://towardsdatascience.com/mississippi-dental-opioid-epicenter-of-2014-ab4d7f68fa49).